jorge3186/sample-cloud-app/README.md

 # sample-cloud-app
-Sample cloud app designed to showcase support for microservices using containers, spring-cloud, and nginx
+This app is a simple currency converter that unnecessarily is split into microservices to demostrate the use of containers, docker services, and spring boot apps.